dotnet/docs/docs/core/compatibility/aspnet-core/8.0/addratelimiter-requirement.md

 ## Reason for change

-Rate-limiting middleware requires services that are only registered by calling <xref:Microsoft.AspNetCore.Builder.RateLimiterServiceCollectionExtensions.AddRateLimiter(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Action{Microsoft.AspNetCore.RateLimiting.RateLimiterOptions})>.
+Rate-limiting middleware requires services that are only registered by calling <xref:Microsoft.AspNetCore.Builder.RateLimiterServiceCollectionExtensions.AddRateLimiter%2A>.

 ## Recommended action